afrith/historical-boundary-data/README.md

 ## bophuthatswana.geojson

-This file contains the boundaries of the former nominally independent [Republic of Bophuthatswana](https://en.wikipedia.org/wiki/Bophuthatswana), from its independence in 1977 until its reinclusion in South Africa in 1994.
+This file contains the boundaries of the former  [Republic of Bophuthatswana](https://en.wikipedia.org/wiki/Bophuthatswana), from its nominal independence in 1977 until its reinclusion in South Africa in 1994.

 The sources I used to construct this data are:
 * Historic maps of the 1:50,000 and 1:250,000 series published by the Trigonometrical Survey Office (now the Chief Directorate: National Geo-spatial Information), which can be download from the [CDNGI Geospatial Portal](https://en.wikipedia.org/wiki/Bophuthatswana).